 Because Luka’s narration quality is excellent, my kids don’t need me to search for the best Mandarin narrator on Ximalaya.

-I also don’t have to spend hours transferring audio files from Ximalaya to an MP3 player, because Luka can read most of our Chinese books!
+I also don’t have to spend hours transferring audio files from Ximalaya to an MP3 player, because Luka can read most of our Chinese books.

 With Luka, my kids just need to pick a book, press a button, and they are able to read and listen right away!

 Luka Reading Robot comes very well packaged in a sturdy yellow box, cushioned with a velvety lining.
 The box contains a USB charging cable, Luka stickers, and a hardcover book about Luka.

-4. How to use Luka Reading Robot
+How to use Luka Robot and Luka Hero

 - Press and hold the tail to turn on/off Luka